wpswings/points-and-rewards-for-woocommerce/readme.txt

 == Changelog ==

+= 2.10.0 - Released on 07 May 2026 =
+* New : Compatibility with latest WC ( 10.7.0 ) and WP ( 6.9.4 )
+* New : UI/UX dashboard layout changes
+* New : Points tab template
+* Fix : Performance Optimization

+= 2.9.8 - Released on 08 April 2026 =
+* Fix : Deprecated function issues and escaping issues

 = 2.9.8 - Released on 02 April 2026 =
 * New : Compatible with latest WP(6.9.4) & WC(10.6.2)
 * Fix : Shortcode issues on Cart Block